bkirman/bkirman.github.io/src/pages/about.md

 title: About
 permalink: /about/
 ---
 Hello, I am Dr Ben Kirman and I'm a Senior Lecturer (Assoc.
-Prof) in [Interactive Media](https://www.york.ac.uk/study/undergraduate/courses/bsc-interactive-media/) in the [Department of Theatre, Film, Television and Interactive Media](https://www.york.ac.uk/tfti/) at the University of York in the UK, and member of the [Digital Creativity Labs](https://digitalcreativity.ac.uk/). (he/him).
+Prof) in [Interactive Media](https://www.york.ac.uk/study/undergraduate/courses/bsc-interactive-media/) in the [School of Arts and Creative Technologies](https://www.york.ac.uk/arts-creative-technologies/) at the University of York in the UK, and member of the [Digital Creativity Labs](https://digitalcreativity.ac.uk/). (he/him).

 ## Research